Corporate Profile

 Risk Management

-The Board of Liberty Singapore and the Senior Management team receive regular reporting from the Legal, Risk and Governance team to allow them to monitor the company’s compliance with its Risk Appetite and to ensure that the documented Risk Management Strategy is being implemented in an effective manner.
+The Board receives regular reporting from the Risk team to allow them to monitor the company’s compliance with its Risk Appetite and to ensure that the documented Risk Management Strategy is being implemented in an effective manner.

 Liberty Singapore also has a capital management plan to ensure that its financial position stays within a prescribed range.
 The company’s Capital Adequacy Ratio is reported to the MAS in accordance with regulatory requirements.